 “I don’t think I have any food in here,” I said.
 “Sorry…”

-“That’s all right,” he said, and was silent for a moment before he turned to look at me again.
+“That’s all right,” he said and hesitated before he continued.
 “We could go get something from the store, but I have plenty of food at home.
 Maybe you’d want to stay at my place for a while?”

 “Why?”
 I asked.

-“Well… I have a nice, cozy guest room, and my living room is basically a small movie theatre,” he explained, looking around in my cold, barren home.
+“Well… I have a nice, cozy guestroom, and my living room is basically a small movie theater,” he explained, looking around in my cold, barren home.
 “And I have lots and lots of food.”

-“That’s what I was thinking,” he said.
+“That’s what I was thinking,” he said gently.
 “Grab some clothes and everything else you may need.”

 I did as he asked and went to find a big enough bag to pack my stuff.
-I was feeling… glad.
-I had grown to hate being in that apartment.
+I felt… glad.
+I’d grown to hate being in that apartment.
+Now more than ever.
 There were nothing but bad memories of me being swallowed by my messed-up head.
+And what I’d almost done last night…

 “I live upstairs,” he explained while opening it.

 There was only one flight of stairs we had to climb up to reach his apartment.
-When he let me in, I stopped to take everything in.
+When he let me in, I stopped to stare at it all.

 His apartment couldn’t have been more different from mine.
 It was clean and tidy, but filled with stuff.
 Even the entrance hall was packed.
-There was a bookshelf right next to the door, and a desk next to it.
-The floors were covered with thick carpets, the wardrobe was hidden in a small alcove on my right, covered with curtains.
+There was a bookshelf on the left side of the door with a desk next to it, and a wardrobe hidden in a small alcove covered with curtains on my right, while the floors were covered with thick carpets.

-“Make yourself at home,” he said, walking past me.
-“Come – I’ll show you to your room.”
+“Make yourself at home,” he said gently, walking past me.
+“Come.
+I’ll show you to your room.”

-I followed him past the living room, to a narrow hallway.
+I followed him past the living room to a narrow hallway.
 There was a bathroom on our left, and another room with a closed door next to it.
-Apparently, the bedrooms were on the right, since he walked past his room, and stopped to open another door at the end of the hallway.
+The bedrooms were on the right.
+He walked past his own and stopped to open the door at the end of the hallway.

 It was a really nice bedroom.
 A big bed, big windows, cozy interior.
 I had never cared about stuff like that, but that room… It sure looked nice.
 Welcoming.

-“Thank you,” I muttered, lowering my bag on the ground.
+“Thank you,” I muttered, lowering my bag onto the ground.

 “Take a look around if you want,” Cole suggested.
 “I’ll go make us breakfast in the meantime.”